wavival/wavival/README.md

 ## ∆ Beyond code

-Backend developer with a full-picture vision | Design • AI • Security |
+Backend developer with a full-picture vision | Design • AI • Security.

 Currently developing **TerraCore**, a B2B SaaS platform for the agroindustrial sector in Colombia, built with Python, Django REST Framework, PostgreSQL, and React.